-The Peruvian Journal of Neurosurgery (PJNS) will accept original and innovative submissions in English and/or Spanish from Neurosurgeons or other National and International Medical Doctors whose papers are relate to neurosurgical issues on the understanding that the work is unpublished and is not being considered for publication elsewhere.
+The Peruvian Journal of Neurosurgery (PJNS) will accept original and innovative submissions in English and/or Spanish from Neurosurgeons or other National and International Medical Doctors whose papers are related to neurosurgical issues on the understanding that the work is unpublished and is not being considered for publication elsewhere.

-The Journal publishes original research papers, reviews (comprehensive and short), case reports and technical notes.
+The Journal publishes ORIGINAL research papers, reviews (comprehensive and short), case reports and technical notes.
 Manuscripts will be reviewed by members of the editorial board, whose opinions will form the basis of the final decision by the editor.
-It is recommended that an English check of the manuscript by a competent and knowledgeable english speaker be completed before submission.
+It is recommended that an English check of the manuscript by a competent and knowledgeable English speaker be completed before submission.
 Failure to follow them may result in papers being delayed or rejected.

 All contributions must be submitted online by the section "SUBMIT YOUR PAPER" or using e-mail to the e-mail: firstname.lastname@example.org

 Manuscripts are accepted on the understanding that the authors have obtained the necessary authority for publication.
 Manuscripts with multi-authors imply the consent of each of the authors.
 The publisher will presume that the corresponding author has specifically obtained the approval of all other co-authors to submit the article to PJNS.
 Submission of an article to PJNS is understood to imply that it has not been either published or not being considered for publication elsewhere.